v12technology/fluxtion/docs/sections/integrate-eventprocessor.md

 An application can contain multiple event processor instances, they are lightweight objects designed to be embedded in your application.
 The application creates instances of event processors and routes events to an instance.

+The source project for the examples can be found [here]({{site.reference_examples}}/integration/src/main/java/com/fluxtion/example/reference/integration)

 {: .warning }
 **EventProcessors are not thread safe** a single event should be processed at one time.
 Application code is responsible for synchronizing thread access to an event processor instance.